 Hello, hello OSSS readers!
 It’s Brooke from Blissful Roots.
-I have been a long time family fun contributor here with Mariel, and have felt very safe and comfortable with that.
-Well, a few months ago she asked if I could continue with that, but alternate my posts each month with family fun, and parenting/marriage.
-While I was completely up for what Mariel asked me to do, I was also a bit hesitant.
-Hesitant because I am no where near an expert on parenting or marriage!
+I am no where near an expert on parenting or marriage!
 I know there are many of you out there who are.
 But, the more I got thinking, the more I realized how much I have appreciated the simple tips, advice, and guidance given to me over the years from everyday mothers and wives.
 And that is what I feel I can offer you.
-A few of the lessons learned over my 14 years of marriage, and almost nine years of parenting.
+A few of the lessons learned over my 20 years of marriage, and almost 15 years of parenting.
 It’s a form of gratitude journal, but tailored to showing love for your spouse.
 It’s guaranteed to help you feel more grateful for your partner, and it makes a super thoughtful gift!

 I came to love those few minutes each night reflecting on what my husband had done that day.
 I loved writing something each day because so many of the small, simple acts of goodness go unnoticed, or even big acts of kindness can go unforgotten if not written down.